BayCEER/bayeos-python-cli/README.md

 ![bayeos python logo](https://github.com/BayCEER/bayeos-python-cli/blob/master/doc/logoHorizontal.png "Logo")

-A simple python client to access a BayEOS Server.
-Runs on Python2 and Python3.
+- A simple python client to access a BayEOS Server
-Provides basic access functionality.

-##Installation
+- Runs on Python2 and Python3
+- Basic access functionality to read and write observation data

+## Installation
 You can use pip or the setup.py script to install the package.
 ### PIP
 Get the source from git via a git pull request and install the package: